SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Case study: simple stateful cooperative multi-threading

 Our model of cooperative multi-threading is inspired by the work of \citet{Dolan17} in the context of OCaml, where effect handlers are used to program concurrent systems.
 In this model, running threads are represented as computation trees.
 A computation tree is either a final value or a computation yielding control to the next task.
 When yielding control, the continuation is a stateful computation that returns a new computation tree.
 We can model these trees as follows:

-These trees share a global reference \ls{r}, which can be accessed by any of the involved stateful computations.
-For the continuations, we assume that they represent unverified code, and thus they have a corresponding specification:\ch{This sounds awkward: it's unverified thus it has a spec?} the pre-condition requires the reference \ls{r} to be \ls{shareable}, while the post-condition ensures that the unverified code only modifies \ls{shareable} (or \ls{encapsulated}) references using the relation $\chrel$ from \autoref{fig:concrete-predicates}.
-As before, we elide the reference containment requirements from pre- and post-conditions, as well as fuel parameters used for proving termination.
+Continuations represent unverified code, and their specification consists of a trivial precondition and a postconditon stating the unverified code only modifies \ls{shareable} (or \ls{encapsulated}) references using the relation $\chrel$ from \autoref{fig:model_sec_comp}.
+As before, we omit reference containment requirements from pre- and post-conditions, along with fuel parameters used for proving termination.

 We model the scheduler state using a \ls{private} reference, which stores (i) an execution history (a list of thread IDs), (ii) the ID of the next thread to be executed, and (iii) a count of the number of finished threads (to which we refer as \emph{inactive}).
+We refine the scheduler state by adding a simple fairness property: each thread must have taken either \ls{ticks} or \ls{ticks + 1} steps, ensuring fair progress among all threads (with \ls{ticks} logically incremented on each round of the round-robin progress):

-We refine the scheduler state by adding a fairness property that the execution history needs to satisfy, and also ensure that both the next thread and inactive counts are within valid ranges.
-The argument \ls{k} is used to keep track of the number of threads that was passed to the scheduler on initialization.
+In the refined scheduler state, we also ensure that both the next thread and inactive counts are within valid ranges.
+The argument \ls{k} is used to keep track of the number of threads passed to the scheduler on initialization.
 In detail, we define it as follows:

 The scheduler is implemented as a structurally recursive function with the following type: